pythonanywhere/help_pages/articles/HowManyHitsCanMySiteHandle.md

 .. type: text
 -->

-## How many hits per second can my site handle?

-One frequently asked question is "how many hits per second can my site handle?"

-The answer is a little involved, because it depends on two things: how long your code takes to handle each request, and how many worker processes you have handling those requests.
+The answer to this question is a little involved, because it depends on two things: how long your code takes to handle each request, and how many worker processes you have handling those requests.